 In the event of a loss of external site power, there is an automatic transfer switch that initiates backup battery power to maintain power to the site control systems.
-This allows the site to maintain visibility of the site until an Operations and Maintenance Staff representative can perform a site assessment.
+This allows the site to maintain visibility of the site until the NovaSource representative can perform a site assessment.
 The target response time for this scenario is two (2) hours after weather or safety conditions permit.

 Restoration of service is coordinated between the OCC and ERCOT (via the QSE) using proper protocols to ensure safety and reliability.
-If remote capability is lost for any reason, the site can be re-energized locally after it is deemed safe to do so.
+If remote capability is lost for any reason, the site can be reenergized locally after it is deemed safe to do so.